fivdi/spi-device/README.md

 Asynchronous message transfer.
 An SPI [message](https://github.com/fivdi/spi-device#message) is an array of one or more read+write transfers.
-The callback gets two arguments (err, message).
+The completion callback gets two arguments (err, message).
 Returns this.

 ### device.transferSync(message)
 - message - an array of one or more read+write transfers